right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 # INTELLIGENCE BRIEFING

 Meet Bob.
 Bob likes women.
 He would eventually like to have an awesome relationship with a gorgeous, intelligent, mature, and caring woman.
 He sees women every day that he would like to date, but does nothing about it.
 He might stand near them, say "Hi," or compliment them on occasion, but nothing ever happens for him.
 When he went on dates in the past, he tried everything he read about in the dating books and men's magazine columns: buying flowers, gifts, dinners, lots of compliments, asking questions about her all night long to keep the conversation going.
 He tried to show them how successful and cool he is by talking about his life, his job, and his desires.
-Women walk all over him,

----

-# CHASE HUGHES

-tell him they would be better off as friends, and basically just don't feel that strong sense of attraction to him.
+Women walk all over him,tell him they would be better off as friends, and basically just don't feel that strong sense of attraction to him.

 His friends and family tell him that the right one will come along soon.
 That he just has to be "himself" and it will happen naturally...but nothing happens.
 He sees ugly-looking guys with some of the most gorgeous women he's ever seen and he resents them for it.
 It's causing problems at work and it's making him start to wonder what the hell those guys have that he doesn't.